-This seems to happen also in the current practice of HTA: value judgments are often considered external to HTA or separate from it and are addressed by experts (in ethics) and decision makers after the "real" HTA is finished.
+This seems to happen also in the current practice of HTA: value judgments are often considered external to HTA or separate from it and are addressed by experts (in ethics) and decision-makers after the "real" HTA is finished.
 This conception of value judgments in HTA is illustrated in Figure 1.

-Conventional HTA mainly focuses on the collection of quantifiable data, whereas ethical, social and legal issues, including values related to the use of health technologies, are addressed independently and at a late stage in the HTA process.
+Figure 1.
+The conventional concept of HTA.
+Conventional HTA mainly focuses on the collection of quantifiable data, whereas ethical, social, cultural, and legal issues, including values related to the use of health technologies, are addressed independently and at a late stage in the HTA process.
 In this view, the assessment stage involves the collection of factual information, whereas values only enter the process when interpreting this information and taking into account wider aspects to make a recommendation (the appraisal stage).